stoplightio/elements/README.md

 *Stoplight Elements v5* is **not supported** and is **not compatible with the new Stoplight Platform**.

-For a quick fix to work [the latest Stoplight Platform](https://stoplight.io/blog/stoplight-v2-0-0-release/), please upgrade to v6, but please know that is always unsupported.
+To get going with [the latest Stoplight Platform](https://stoplight.io/blog/stoplight-v2-0-0-release/) please upgrade to v6, but please know that is also unsupported.
 This was a limited release for a select group of customers.

 We are working on an awesome new open-source version of Elements which will be generally available.
 Sign up for [early-access here](https://stoplight.io/open-source/elements/)!